Supply Chain Visualization: Mapping Your Value Network for Business Plans

 Iter Consulting notes something important.
 A supply chain map needs constant updates.
 Plan to review yours every few months.

 This upkeep keeps your business plan accurate.
 It shows backers you actively manage your supply chain.
+How often will you realistically update your maps?

 Set up a simple system to track changes.
 When you add new suppliers, update your map.
 When contracts change, update the details.
 Good supply chain visualization grows with your business.